genedarocha/wouldyourather-Project2/README.md

 6. Made change to - const { id } = match.params.id;
 7. Made Change - To have access to React Router match props, passed in the props here.
 Something like this:
 <Route path="/questions/:id" component={({match}) => ( <WithUser isLoggedIn={isLoggedIn}> <QuestionDetailsWrapper match={match} /> </Wit......
+8. Had a new problem when you came to vote, which would cause another problem.
+Fixed the issue, by passing in {match} and then using id to from match not props.id..
+Fixed

+ function mapDispatchToProps(dispatch, {match}) {
+//  const { id } = props.match.params.id;
+    const { id } = match.params;